-The State of Georgia Department of Community Affairs (DCA) is currently preparing its FFY2019/SFY2020 Annual Action Plan for the 2018-2023 Consolidated Plan for the State fiscal year beginning July 1, 2019.
-The application submission periods for the Emergency Solutions Grants (ESG) and the Housing Opportunities for Persons with AIDS (HOPWA) Programs will both begin in February 2019.
+The State of Georgia Department of Community Affairs (DCA) is currently preparing its FFY2020/SFY2021 Annual Action Plan for the 2018-2022 Consolidated Plan for the State fiscal year beginning July 1, 2020.
+The application submission periods for the Emergency Solutions Grants (ESG) and the Housing Opportunities for Persons with AIDS (HOPWA) Programs will both begin in February 2020.

-As a result, DCA has prepared a draft of the FFY2019 Goals and Action Steps for each project along with other project specific requirements including the proposed methods of funding distribution and the project priorities for funding.
+As a result, DCA has prepared a draft of the FFY2020 Goals and Action Steps for each project along with other project specific requirements including the proposed methods of funding distribution and the project priorities for funding.
 Comments regarding these and other issues will be accepted for a 30-day period for review and consideration prior to the beginning of these application submission periods.

-The State encourages citizens and other interested parties to review the draft document and to submit their written comments no later than February 28, 2019, at 5:00 PM.
+The State encourages citizens and other interested parties to review the draft document and to submit their written comments no later than February 3, 2020, at 5:00 PM.
 All written comments should be emailed to john.shereikis@dca.ga.gov or mailed to:

-FFY2019 ESG and HOPWA Goals and Action Steps c/o John Shereikis Georgia Department of Community Affairs Office of Homeless and Special Needs Housing Attn: John Shereikis 60 Executive Park South NE Atlanta, GA 30329-2231
+FFY2020 ESG and HOPWA Goals and Action Steps Georgia Department of Community Affairs Office of Homeless and Special Needs Housing

+Attn: John Shereikis 60 Executive Park South NE Atlanta, GA 30329-2231

 The Georgia Department of Community Affairs is committed to providing all persons with equal access to its services, programs, activities, education and employment regardless of race, color, national origin, religion, sex, familial status, disability or age.
-For a reasonable accommodation or if you need an alternative format or language, please contact David Whisnant at: (404) 679-0660 or email fairhousing@dca.ga.gov.
+For a reasonable accommodation or if you need an alternative format or language, please contact Christy Lovett at: (404) 679-0596 or email fairhousing@dca.ga.gov.

-Georgia Department of Community Affairs (DCA) Proposed Federal FY2019/ State FY2020 Goals and Action Steps for the Emergency Solutions Grants and
+Georgia Department of Community Affairs (DCA) Proposed Federal FY2020/ State FY2021 Goals and Action Steps for the Emergency Solutions Grants and